Determination of the $\phi$-meson production process and its absorption cross section via directed flow: Results

-To quantify what would happen if the $\phi$ had indeed a significantly larger absorption cross section (as was suggested e.g. in \cite{Hartmann:2012ia}), we set the inelastic resonance cross section to $\sigma_{\phi+N \rightarrow N*} = 20$ mb (also shown in figure \ref{fig:phi} as the red line).
-The resulting directed flow is shown as red dashed line in the top left panel of figure \ref{fig:flow}.
+The resulting directed flow for these three scenarios is shown as red lines (solid and dashed) in the top left panel of figure \ref{fig:flow}.
 The increased absorption has a significant impact on the observed directed flow of the $\phi$ and, similar to the other resonances, leads to a reduction of the flow for the $\phi$ in the direction of the spectators.
+The strong deviation is also observed to be independent of the actual production cross section.

 When comparing to the (preliminary) data from the STAR experiment \cite{poster}, the calculation with a standard small absorption cross section, not modified in the medium, best describes the data.